KDDI's Competitive Edge in Japan

 Over the past 12 to 18 months the mobile division of KDDI, known here as ‘au,’ has been leading the way in Japan’s cellular marketplace.
 During a recent interview at the 3G World Forum, one European visitor asked the seemingly obvious question, “What is the main reason for their success?”
 The reasonable answer is that it’s actually a combination of several factors, but one thing stands out.
 Compared to the NTT DoCoMo and Vodafone business models, au has a very tight focus on the domestic market.
 Their attention to detail in customer service and product offerings is not challenged by how the product mix and content offerings might fit into the company’s global strategy — and it shows.
 This has allowed au to take the lead in areas like GPS, flat-rate data and faster networks, all provided to the consumer on affordable price plans.
 The carrier now offers a full suite of popular and useful services ranging from Navitime, EZ auctions, EZ book, EZ channel, EZ games, and EZ FM to (recently introduced) mobile IM (‘Hello Messenger’), mobile blogging (‘DuoBlog’) and Lismo.

-Looking again at au’s recent blitz of cutting-edge models, just in time for Japan’s peak spring sales season, at Designing Studio last week, we were truly impressed; it will be a tough choice for shoppers.
-The phones and services strongly illustrate one of the most fundamental and important learnings about Japan’s mobile success that we’ve been trumpeting for years (WWJ subscribers log in for more text, conclusion and a link to a very cool online demo of au’s latest phones).
+Looking again at au’s recent blitz of cutting-edge models at Designing Studio last week, just in time for Japan’s peak spring sales season, we were truly impressed; it will be a tough choice for shoppers.
+The phones and services strongly illustrate one of the most fundamental and important learnings about Japan’s mobile success that we’ve been trumpeting for years.

 As we have said many times here on WWJ, the physical hardware in the customer’s hand is the most important element in mobile Internet success.